microsoft/tyger/docs/reference/database-management.md

     --wait
 ```

-If multiple migrations need to be applied, they will be done so sequentially.
+If multiple migrations need to be applied, they will be done sequentially.
 By
 default, `apply` initiates the migrations and exits without waiting for
 completion.
 Use `--wait` to make the command wait for all migrations to complete.